-27. Presiding at Section 79-committee meetings
+Presiding at section 79-committee meetings

-(1) The member of the executive or mayoral committee, as the case may be, appointed by that committee or the executive mayor, as the case may be, or the councillor appointed by the council if the municipality has a plenary executive system, as chairperson of a Section 79-committee (in this Rule referred to as the "chairperson"), presides at meetings of such committee where he or she is present.

-(2) Whenever the chairperson is absent from or unable to preside at or during any part of the committee meeting the member of that committee elected by the members of the committee that is present at that meeting presides at the meetings of the committee for the duration of the chairperson's absence or inability.

-(3) The municipal manager presides over the election of a presiding officer in terms of sub-rule (2).

-(4) The committee may not elect the speaker or the mayor or the executive mayor as chairperson in terms of sub-rule (2).
+- 27(1) The member of the executive or mayoral committee, as the case may be, appointed by that committee or the executive mayor, as the case may be, or the councillor appointed by the council if the municipality has a plenary executive system, as chairperson of a section 79-committee (in this rule referred to as the "chairperson"), presides at meetings of such committee where he or she is present. - (2) Whenever the chairperson is absent from or unable to preside at or during any part of the committee meeting the member of that committee elected by the members of the committee that is present at that meeting presides at the meetings of the committee for the duration of the chairperson's absence or inability. - (3) The municipal manager presides over the election of a presiding officer in terms of sub-rule (2). - (4) The committee may not elect the speaker or the mayor or the executive mayor as chairperson in terms of sub-rule (2).

-28. Presiding at public meetings of voters, constituency meetings and public hearings
+Presiding at public meetings of voters, constituency meetings and public hearings

-(1) The speaker presides at public meetings of voters and any public hearing convened by the council, with due regard for the provisions of sub-rule (2).

-(2) The councillor for a ward presides at constituency meetings or public hearings convened by the council in his or her ward.

-(3) The executive mayor presides at public hearings convened by him or her.

-(4) The mayor presides at public hearings convened by the executive committee.

-(5) Whenever the councillor designated in terms of sub-rules (1) to (4) is absent from or unable to preside at or during any part of a public meeting of voters or constituency meeting or a public hearing, the councillors present at such meeting or hearing must elect from amongst their number a chairperson for the meeting or hearing for the duration of that councillor's absence or inability.

-(6) The municipal manager presides over the election of a chairperson in terms of subrule (5).
+- 28(1) The speaker presides at public meetings of voters and any public hearing convened by the council, with due regard for the provisions of sub-rule (2). - (2) The councillor for a ward presides at constituency meetings or public hearings convened by the council in his or her ward. - (3) The executive mayor presides at public hearings convened by him or her. - (4) The mayor presides at public hearings convened by the executive committee. - (5) Whenever the councillor designated in terms of sub-rules (1) to (4) is absent from or unable to preside at or during any part of a public meeting of voters or constituency meeting or a public hearing, the councillors present at such meeting or hearing must elect from amongst their number a chairperson for the meeting or hearing for the duration of that councillor's absence or inability. - (6) One of the councillors present at that meeting presides over the election of a chairperson of such a meeting, provided that he/she shall not stand for such election.

-Conduct of persons at meetings
+Part 6: Conduct of persons at meetings

-29. Conduct of members of the public at council or committee meetings
+Conduct of members of the public at council or committee meetings